Azure/azure-sdk/docs/cpp/implementation.md

 - The value is retrieved and deserialized from service, and may contain a value not supported by the client library.
 - The value is roundtripped: the value is retrieved and deserialized from the service, and may later be serialized and sent back to the server.

-> TODO: Content in this section may need a new home.

 {% include requirement/MUST id="cpp-design-naming-enum" %} name `enum class`es and enumerators using **PascalCase**.